-1) People like Mary strive to bring glory to God.
-They take seriously the command to “find out what pleases the Lord” (Ephesians 5:10) and then they do it.
-They are committed to putting into action what they discover pleases God.
-As a result, their attitudes…their thoughts…their actions bring a smile to God.
-They are committed to this habit when things go their way and when life is a struggle.
-As a result, their circumstances are secondary to their purpose.
-To put it bluntly…they are more concerned about pleasing God than themselves or anyone else.
+1) Mary strives to bring glory to God.
+She takes seriously the command to “find out what pleases the Lord” and then she does it.
+Her attitudes, thoughts, and actions bring a smile to God.
+She is committed to this habit when things are going her way and when life is a struggle.
+To put it bluntly, her circumstances are secondary to her purpose.
+She is more concerned about pleasing God than herself or anyone else.

-3) People like Mary apply God’s Word to their life.
-They don’t just know what the Bible says.
-They attempt daily to practice what the Bible says.
-With every choice in life there are two paths: God’s way and some other way.
-Individuals who practice this skill read the word and apply it to their choices.
+3) Mary applies God’s Word to her life.
+She doesn’t just know what the Bible says.
+She attempts to practice what the Bible says.
 James, Jesus’ half brother, said it this way, “Don’t just listen to God’s word.
 You must do what it says.
 Otherwise, you are only fooling yourselves.”

-5) Finally, people who are like Mary find a way to introduce Jesus to individuals their circumstances bring to them.
+5) Finally, Mary finds a way to introduce Jesus to the people her circumstances bring to her.
 Jesus’ last command before ascending to heaven was “go and make disciples.”
 The word “go” means “as you go.”
-In other words, individuals like Mary don’t wait for mission trips or service projects or Sunday morning to talk about Jesus.
-They communicate Jesus to others as their life unfolds…daily if possible.
+In other words, Mary doesn’t wait for mission trips or service projects or Sunday morning to talk about Jesus.
+She communicates her faith in Christ as her life unfolds…daily if possible.